 1. The Great Lakes are the Largest Freshwater System in the World

-With over ninety-five thousand square miles of freshwater, the Great Lakes contain 20% of the world’s surface freshwater, or roughly six quadrillion gallons.
-Over 3500 species of animals and plants and over 170 types of fish share the Great Lakes basin with approximately thirty-four million people in the United States and Canada.
+With over 95,000 square miles of freshwater, the Great Lakes contain 20% of the world’s surface freshwater, or roughly six quadrillion gallons.
+Over 3500 species of animals and plants and over 170 types of fish share the Great Lakes basin with approximately 34,000,000 people in the United States and Canada.
 Each lake has its appeal and contributes to the local economy through transportation, electricity, recreation, and tourism.

 - Lake Superior.
 The largest of the Great Lakes is also the largest freshwater lake in the world!
 With a surface area of 82,000 square miles, its deepest point reaches 1,333 feet and maintains an average temperature of 36° F—even summer swimming might feel like a polar plunge!